Two Excerpts from

 For answers to frequently asked questions about gluing, such as why I use glue instead of fusibles, visit my blog post “Why Glue?”

-I use Aleene’s Tacky Glue (original formula).
-I like this brand because it has a thickness to it that doesn’t sink into the fabric as readily as some other glues will, and it dries flexible so my quilts retain their pliable quality and don’t look or feel stiff in the end.
+But here’s the basic answer: I use Aleene’s Tacky Glue Original Formula and I like this brand and formula because it has a thickness to it that doesn’t sink into the fabric as readily as some other glues will.
+Also, it dries flexible so my quilts retain their pliable quality and don’t look or feel stiff in the end.

 When you’re ready to glue, simply lift an edge of the fabric and apply a small dab to its center.
 Notice I said I apply glue to the center of the pieces.
 Leave the edges loose at this stage.
 This allows you to trim edges if needed and to slip neighboring pieces of fabric under the loose edge.

-Once the dab is in place, smear it flat.
+Once the dab of glue is in place, smear it flat with the bottle tip, your finger, coffee stirrer or other such implement.
 This prevents the glue from soaking through the fabric and creating spots.
 Use only a small amount of glue, just enough to tack the fabric shape in place.
-This makes it stable, but still allows you to easily remove it, even when the glue has dried, if you change your mind later.
+This makes it stable and allows you to remove the straight pins, but still allows you to easily pull it up, even when the glue has dried, if you change your mind about that piece of fabric later.

 (Excerpt #2 ends)